Viper64xAzrael/Comics/README.md

-# Comics
+# Call of Duty®: Mobile Comics
-The Call of Duty®: Mobile Story Comics
+The Call of Duty®: Mobile Series in the Battle Pass' Comics